 Why would you need to use a portable fuel filter?
 At least three reasons come to mind: 1) In a bug-out situation you may be filling up using gas stored in five-gallon cans (or other storage tanks), which may have developed water issues due to condensation build-up (any air space inside the gas can will allow condensation, even if you are using additives such Sta-Bil).
 2) You may be filling up at unfamiliar gas stations that you simply don't know the quality of the fuel.
 3) Or, particularly in a slow collapse scenario, the quality of available gasoline may become "spotty" even with brands/stations that you are familiar with, as the infrastructure slowly deteriorates.

 Portable fuel filters come in multiple sizes with different flow rates (examples: the AF1CB filter has a flow rate of up to 2.5 gallons per minute, and the larger AF15CB filter has a flow rate of up to 15 gallons per minute).

 Smaller fuel filters, with slower flow rates (1 or 2 gallons per minute) are less expensive and work best for smaller quantities, such as filtering the gas going into a lawn mower or small tractor.
 The larger filters with higher flow rates are more expensive but work better for fueling a vehicle with a large gas tank.
 For example, my Nissan Pathfinder has an 18 gallon tank.
 A small filter with a 2.5 gallon flow rate would take more than seven minutes for a fill-up.
 However, a larger filter with a 15 gallon flow rate would only take a little over a minute.

 Note: Don't cross contaminate.
 Use a separate portable fuel filter for each type of fuel.
-In other words, have separate filters for regular gasoline, diesel, and propane.
+In other words, have separate filters for gasoline, diesel, heating oil, kerosene, and propane.